 They are currently offering three different vegan food trips, in India, Thailand and Italy, all of which last for eight days.
 Like the other trips in their Real Food Adventures range, these vegan-focused trips are designed to showcase the best local food experiences.
 The difference is that these itineraries are tailored to travelers who eat a vegan diet.

 EscapingNY is a NYC-based, vegan-owned travel consultancy that helps vegetarians and vegans enjoy great food while exploring off-the-beaten-track adventures that include biking, hiking and authentic cultural exchanges with locals.
-EscapingNY plans trips for individuals, couples and groups and leads several group trips throughout the year to Cuba, Mexico, Jordan, Peru and other destinations.
+EscapingNY plans trips for individuals, couples and groups and leads several group trips throughout the year.

 Most visitors to the Salar de Uyuni in Bolivia start their trip from the dusty, unappealing town of Uyuni.
 However, a better option is to start in the much more pleasant town of Tupiza, which will allow you to extend the tour for another day and see sights that you would not otherwise see.
 This is what I did when I visited the Salar (and much more!) on a 4-day trip with Tupiza Tours, and it was a fantastic experience.

 Their cooks are trained in catering to all diets and know exactly what vegan means.
 The typical menu focuses mainly on vegetables and grains, but our cook Sonia said that she would be happy to prepare traditional Bolivian dishes that feature beans, lentils and other legumes if requested.